njraladdin/adk-typescript-agent-maintainer/project.md

 - coder context gatherer agent is working.
 - coder writes code based on context
 - agent workspace: clone repo and setup project in agent workspace (not by agent, before agent callback)

-validate: update files there, build project and run tests use vertex: use vertex gemini api with credits instead of free gemini one
+- use vertex: use vertex gemini api with credits instead of free aistudio api

-code writer: write code, validate by building and running tests, correct if necessary
+- validate: update files, build project, run tests and iterate

+- manage repo : create issue (and close), create branch, use coder agent, submit PR

+architecture: maintainer agent receives commit, create issue and branch, uses code_agent to port it, pushes a PR

-estimated finish : sunday
+estimated finish : monday